- Mapper since:

 Most of my mapping contributions are clustered around the Greater Cincinnati area (where I grew up in Loveland) and the Santa Clara Valley (where I now live in San José and co-organize the local mapping community with Code for San José).
 I use the Web-based iD editor for virtually all my editing, because I like well-designed UIs and also want to stay in touch with how ordinary mappers experience the project.
 I’ve participated in large-scale imports of buildings and addresses in New Orleans, sidewalks and buildings in San José, and buildings and addresses in Cincinnati.
 Occasionally I also whip out my phone camera or commit some code to OSM-related projects.

 I originally started mapping to cope with homesickness and procrastinate on homework, but what keeps me coming back is OpenStreetMap’s potential to democratize mapmaking and help narrow the digital divide.
 Since the beginning, I’ve contributed to OpenStreetMap entirely in a personal capacity, and I consider my contributions to be in the public domain.
-Until I joined Mapbox in February 2015, my job had nothing to do with maps anyways.
+This includes the time during which I worked for Mapbox from February 2015 to January 2023.